 Japanese encephalitis virus (JEV) has been detected in a number of piggeries in NSW indicating the virus is likely circulating in the mosquito population.
+NSW Health is expanding arboviral surveillance and mosquito monitoring in response to these recent detections.
 In Australia JEV is usually confined to seasonal incursions in far north Queensland, with occasional outbreaks in the Torres Strait Islands.
-JEV can cause permanent neurological complications or death however less than 1% of people infected with Japanese encephalitis virus experience any symptoms, which typically include fever and headache.
-Two residents of the NSW-Victoria border region have been hospitalised with JEV.
+JEV can cause permanent neurological complications or death, however less than 1% of people infected with Japanese encephalitis virus experience any symptoms, which typically include fever and headache.
+There have been eight confirmed cases of JEV in NSW residents.
+For more information visit the NSW Health Japanese encephalitis (JE) webpage.